emarmolsanchez/eMIRNA/README.md

 + Fasta_ushuffle (https://github.com/agordon/fasta_ushuffle)

-All the executables should be stored at computer `$PATH` in order to be run properly (Commonly located at `/usr/bin/` or `/usr/local/bin/` in UNIX systems).
+All executables should be stored at computer `$PATH` in order to be run properly (Commonly located at `/usr/bin/` or `/usr/local/bin/` in UNIX systems).

 &nbsp;